themostclueless/qeaml.github.io/pages/character/KurtMcDoubleburger.md

 ## Appearance

-Kurt is a black cat wearing a pair of round glasses.
+Kurt is an anthropomorphic black cat wearing a pair of round glasses.
 He has a little bit of white tuft on his chest.
 He is sometimes seen wearing a white shirt.
 His design is based on a [cat photo].